 Exercise is a great way to cope with any stress that you may be struggling with.
 I find that if I exercise before an exam, it helps to calm my nerves, and then exercising after I’ve completed the exam helps me to let go of the stress that’s built up during it.

 Sleep is as important to our health as eating, drinking and breathing.
 A good night’s sleep helps me to remember content and plays an important role in my preparation for an exam.

 It may not be easy to include all four of these strategies in your examination preparation routine, on top of all your studying and trying to remember quotes and facts, but I find they help me cope with examination stress as well as with everyday life.
+I've realised the importance of taking care of yourself and how it helps me cope with ups and downs.
 Try a variety of different approaches to find what works for you.